 5 Whole Grains That Are Good For You

+You’ve probably heard that you should eat whole grains rather than foods made from processed white flour, but do you know why eating this way is good for you?
 It’s because whole grain is food in its natural state where the seed is kept whole rather than ground up.
 There are three parts of the seed that is edible, the endosperm, the germ, and the bran.

 Each of these parts holds essential nutrients unlike processed grains such as white bread, white pasta and white rice that have been milled to take away the germ and bran and leave only the endosperm.